jakeruleaux-zz/shoe-store/README.md

-Shoe Store
+* Shoe Store

-Shoe Store App, 07/21/17
+* Shoe Store App, 07/21/17

-By Jacob Ruleaux
+* By Jacob Ruleaux

-Description;
+* Description;

 The Shoe Store app will allow a user to enter a new store name as well as a shoe brand name.
 This data will be stored and viewed.
 The user will be able to add, edit, or delete either of these datatypes.

+* CRUD for the php model;

+* C: ...$executed = $GLOBALS['DB']->exec("INSERT INTO brands (brand_name, price) VALUES ('{$this->getBrandName()}',...

+* R: ...$returned_stores = $GLOBALS['DB']->query("SELECT stores.* FROM brands...

+* U: ...$executed = $GLOBALS['DB']->exec("UPDATE brands SET brand_name = '{$new_brand_name}' WHERE id = {$this->getId()};");...

+* D: ...  $executed = $GLOBALS['DB']->exec("DELETE FROM brands WHERE id = {$this->getId()};");...

-Setup/Installation Requirements
+* Setup/Installation Requirements

+* The program requires MAMP or a similair program to run.

+* The program requires Composer.
+After cloning into the app type 'composer install' into your terminal and press enter.

-Open GitHub site on your browser: https://github.com/jakeruleaux/shoe-store
+* Open GitHub site on your browser: https://github.com/jakeruleaux/shoe-store

-Select the dropdown (green box) "Clone or download"
+* Select the dropdown (green box) "Clone or download"

-Copy the link for the GitHub repository
+* Copy the link for the GitHub repository

-Open Terminal on your computer
+* Open Terminal on your computer

-In Terminal, perform the following steps:
+* In Terminal, perform the following steps:

-Type 'cd desktop' and press enter.
+* Type 'cd desktop' and press enter.

-Type 'git clone' then copy the repository link and press enter.
+* Type 'git clone' then copy the repository link and press enter.

-Type 'cd shoe-store' to access the path on your terminal.
+* Type 'cd shoe-store' to access the path on your terminal.

-Type 'localhost:8888/phpmyadmin' and select the import tab near the top of the screen.
+* Type 'localhost:8888/phpmyadmin' and select the import tab near the top of the screen.
 In the import tab browse for 'shoes.sql.zip'.

-Select this file and click the 'go' button at the bottom.
+* Select this file and click the 'go' button at the bottom.

-In Terminal type /Applications/MAMP/Library/bin/mysql --host=localhost -uroot -proot.
+* In Terminal type /Applications/MAMP/Library/bin/mysql --host=localhost -uroot -proot.

-In mysql type 'SHOW DATABASES;' to confirm that you have the 'shoes' database.
+* In mysql type 'SHOW DATABASES;' to confirm that you have the 'shoes' database.

-In mysql type 'USE shoes;'.
+* In mysql type 'USE shoes;'.

-In your Address Bar type 'localhost:8888' to view app.
+* In your Address Bar type 'localhost:8888' to view app.

-The paths in MAMP may need to be adjusted.
+* The paths in MAMP may need to be adjusted.
 In MAMP click the 'web server' tab.
 Make sure you have the appropriate document root path, ex: 'User/File-directory/file/web'.

-Known Bugs
+* Known Bugs

 The program requires a localhost to function.
 It was designed with MAMP in mind.
 Similar programs may support it.

-Support and contact details
+* Support and contact details

 Feel free to contact the author with questions or concerns at jakeruleaux@hotmail.com

-Technologies Used
+* Technologies Used
 The application relies on MAMP, PHP, Silex, Twig with some Bootstrap for styling and basic HTML for display.

-License
+* License
 MIT

-Copyright (c) 2017 Jacob Ruleaux
+* Copyright (c) 2017 Jacob Ruleaux